WaficMikati/4geeks-management-portal/README.md

 I'm also proud of the simple search functionality, as I built it to be frontend based for speed, and implemented term filtering that updates per render as the user types.

+Finally, I did my best to make it fully responsive within the timeframe I had.

 ## Hosting

 ### Render